Dry Eye Disease

 - The outermost lipid layer keeps everything lubricated and stops the tears from evaporating.

-DED is split into two main types: aqueous deficient dry eye (ADDE) and evaporative dry eye (EDE), with EDE being the most common.
+Historically, DED was subclassified into two main types: aqueous deficient dry eye (ADDE) and evaporative dry eye (EDE), with EDE being the most common.
 It is important to keep in mind that these types often overlap and can occur together.
-In fact, around 80% of all DED cases are a mix of both.1
+In fact, around 80% of all DED cases are a mix of both1.

 Clinical Evaluation